Overview of Ovarian Cancer

 If the tumor spreads to surrounding tissues or organs, it is considered malignant, or cancerous.
 When cancerous cells break away from the original tumor, travel through the blood or lymphatic vessels, and grow within other parts of the body, the process is known as metastasis.

 Many kinds of tumors can form in the ovaries.
-In fact, there are over 30 known histopathologic, or diseased tissue, types (see also Types of Ovarian Cancer).
+In fact, there are over 30 known histopathologic, or diseased tissue, types of ovarian cancer.
 Experts group ovarian cancers within three major categories, according to the type of cells from which they were formed.

 - Epithelial cancers, which are the most common ovarian cancers, arise from cells lining or covering the ovaries.